MoshikZiyoni/Django-Real-Estate/readme.md

 # Project
-In the Navbar you all the full search form called search property you can also search in the home page by city and pick up 1 Property and see what the value will be in the future
+In the Navbar you have the full search form called search property you can also search on the home page by city and pick up 1 Property and see what the value will be in the future